Parks & Recreation - FAQs

 Q: How do I register for swimming lessons or purchase a seasons pass?

-A: Registration for swimming lessons can be completed through the Parks & Recreation Office prior to the pool opening (June 2014) or at either pool (St. Davids or Memorial) during the swim season.
-Pre-season Bronze Medallion and Bronze Cross classes will be held June 13-15 & 20-22 (incl.).
+A: Registration for swimming lessons can be completed through the Parks & Recreation Office prior to the pool opening (June 2015) or at either pool (St. Davids or Memorial) during the swim season.
+Pre-season Bronze Medallion and Bronze Cross classes will be held June 12-14 & 19-21 (incl.).
 Season passes are purchased directly from the pool(s).
-We accept cash or cheque only.
-For preseason information please contact the Parks & Recreation Office at 905-468-4261.
-(Niagara Pool: 905-468-2804, St. Davids Pool: 905-262-5120)
+The pools accept cash or cheque only.
+For pre-season information, please contact the Parks & Recreation Office at 905-468-4261.
+(Niagara Pool: 905-468-2804, St. Davids Pool: 905-262-5120 - Seasonal only)

 Q: How do I reserve a ball diamond or soccer field?

 A: To reserve a ball diamond or soccer field, please call the Parks & Recreation office between the hours of 8:30 a.m. - 12:00 noon and 1:00 p.m. to 4:30 p.m. at 905-468-4261.

 - Commissioning Services